awolffromspace/nes-emu/README.md

 Edit the `inst` file to change the instructions that are to be executed.
 The instructions are 6502 assembly that is represented in hexadecimal and separated by line.
 Anything after `/`, `//`, or a space will be ignored, so that comments can be made.

-Enter `s` to step over the next cycle, `c` to continue until the end of the provided instructions, and `q` or any other character to exit.
+Enter `s` to step over the next cycle, `c` to continue until the end of the provided instructions (i.e., until it reaches a BRK instruction), `b` followed by a 16-bit hexadecimal address (e.g., `e4fd`) to continue until the program counter reaches that location, `p` to toggle printing the PPU's state, and `q` or any other character to exit.

 Run debugger on an .NES file: